 In the past few years, Western Boone Schools implemented E-Learning Days to provide a more comprehensive professional development program for staff.
 On these planned E-Learning Days, staff members engaged in professional development that improves elements of teaching such as instructional, and social/emotional health of students.
-In 2022-2023 new state requirements regarding instructional days have affected this format.
-Two E-Learning days are planned for spring 2023 but will be used for snow make-up days if needed.
+In 2022-2023, new state requirements regarding instructional days affected this format.
+One E-Learning day is planned for spring 2024 but will be used for a snow make-up day if needed.

-Smekens, Guided Reading, Cluster Grouping:
+Smekens and Guided Reading: